Quick All Purpose Marinade for Proteins or Veggies

 Storage

-This marinade can be made ahead of time and stored in an airtight container in the fridge for up to 1 week or frozen for several months.
+Fridge: Store unused marinade in an airtight container in the refrigerator for up to 1 week.

-Discard leftover marinade that has come into contact with raw meat if not used for basting or cooking.
+❗Important: Discard any marinade that has come into contact with raw meat unless it is fully cooked.

 Dietary Notes: Gluten-free, Dairy-free, Egg-free, Vegan, Vegetarian, Low-carb